Introduction: Why PRP System Comparison Matters

 Choosing the Right PRP System

-When comparing systems, physicians balance several factors.
-For instance, clinical performance, workflow efficiency, and practice goals all play a role.
+When conducting a PRP systems comparison, physicians must balance several factors.
+Specifically, clinical performance, workflow efficiency, and practice goals all play a role.

 Clinical Factors